SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - Did test all possible options -> right now there is one option which doesnt work at all and some other options which enter a error if not enough data is inputed
 - Include the var [genbankDict] as argument for the function [parseHmmScan] did fix the error (look at the mibig.log file)
 - Fix [-d | --domain_overlap_cutoff] with anotate the type in the parse function (parse of the args). -> Evreything works fine then look in domain_overlap_cutoff.log for details
+- did test if the options [query_bgc] and [anchorfile] works in the way i implement it -> they do work (note: didnt done it with the fix .py)